Kyaukphyu: History

 Earliest traces of history in the town date back to the 8th century, during the reign of Sula Taing Chandra who founded the settlement.

+Before the colonial era, Kyaukphyu was a small fishing village of limited importance.
+Following the First Anglo-Burmese War, British forces stationed troops there, and in 1838, the district headquarters was transferred from Ann to Kyaukphyu because of its coastal access which is a strategic location.
+Ramree and Ann districts were later merged into Kyaukphyu District.

-The place where the present town is, was originally a small fishing village in the 17th century.
-After the first Anglo-Burmese War, the British established Kyaukphyu in 1838 on the spot of the fishing village.
+Kyaukphyu gradually expanded as an administrative and port town.
+The British established Kyaukphyu in 1838 on the spot of the fishing village.
 In 1852, Kyaukphyu became a district city.

 On October 22, 2010, Cyclone Giri made landfall on the west coast of Myanmar just north of the town at category five strength.

 Climate

 Kyaukphyu has a tropical monsoon climate (Köppen climate classification Am).
 Temperatures are very warm throughout the year, although the winter months (December–February) are somewhat milder.
 There is a winter dry season (December–April) and a summer wet season (May–November).
 Torrential rain falls from June to August, with over 1200 mm falling in July alone.